BlutLucifugeKrieger/Three-number-array-sort-algorithms/README.md

 ## Description

-This repository can organize an entry array of numbers using three methods (Bubble sort, Seleccion sort and Insertion sort).
+This repository can organize an entry array of numbers using three methods (Bubble sort, Selection sort and Insertion sort).

 ### What's bubble sort?